Etejerina/a-walk-in-python/day_6.md

 Hello, my name is Nicolas
 ```

-Let's suppose that we don't want the instance to have a default name... we want to to create a persons instance and set a name.
+Let's suppose that we don't want the instance to have a default name... we want to create a persons instance and set a name.
 For that we are going to need a special method.

 For that we'll need to use the built-in **\_\_init__()** special method, which is always executed when the class is being initiated.